mkcjeb/mkcjbantugon.github.io/_posts/2019-03-07-regression-analysis.md

     outlier_flag_lo(key,lst_thresholds_lo[key],chef_1)
 ```

-### E) Continuous/ Count Variables: Trend-Based Features
+<strong> Step 6: </strong> Continuous/ Count Variables: Trend-Based Features

 <strong> Purpose: </strong> Changes in variables behaviors in relation to our target variable can provide powerful explanations in our model as to how our revenue might be afftected. <br>

-<nbsp> <nbsp> <nbsp> <nbsp>  In the following code, we visualize each variable's relationship with revenue with an user-defined function.
+In the following code, we visualize each variable's relationship with revenue with an user-defined function.
 We then set thresholds which will determine which observations are going to be considered having a differing effect on our revenue.
 Finally, we create a new feature for each of the variables that contain this difference, where a 1 will be imputed for these observations. <br><br>